Piecewise hereditary algebras under field extensions: derived categories and Galois extensions

 \subsection{Derived categories and field extensions}

 We fix a finite separable field extension $K/k$, and consider a finite-dimensional $k$-algebra $A$ and its scale extension $A\otimes_kK$.
-The algebra extension $A\rightarrow A\otimes_kK$ induces an adjoint pair $(-\otimes_kK,F)$ between module categories $\amod$ and $\akmod$, where is the scale extension functor and is the forgetful functor.
+The algebra extension $A\rightarrow A\otimes_kK$ induces an adjoint pair $(-\otimes_kK,F)$ between finitely generated left module categories $\amod$ and $\akmod$, where is the scale extension functor and is the forgetful functor.

 Denoted by $\kba$ the bounded homotopy category of finitely generated projective left $A$-modules and $\dba$ the bounded derived category.
 Since $-\otimes_kK$ and $F$ map projective modules to projective modules, they can be extended in a natural manner to an adjoint pair between $\kba$ and $\kbak$.
 These two functors are also exact, so they can be extended to an adjoint pair between $\dba$ and $\dbak$.
 We still denote these two adjoint pairs by $(-\otimes_kK, F)$ for convenience.